Created: November 29, 2025 • Last Updated: June 10, 2026 • Version: 1.4

 - Baseline coverage & latency measurements (office, living room, bedrooms)

-- Test: Workstation achieves near line-rate (≈940Mbps) wired speed; mesh points stable
+- Test: Workstation achieves near line-rate (≈940Mbps) wired speed; APs stable

 Phase 2: Room-by-Room Cabling & Backhaul Upgrades